jsgoupil/lob.net/README.md

         {
             var result1 = await lobPostcards.CreateAsync(new PostcardRequest
             {
-                From = new AddressRequest(new Address
+                From = new AddressReference(new Address
                 {
                     Name = "Jean-Sébastien Goupil",
                     Company = "JSGoupil, LLC",